dbracewell/hermes/README.md

 Hermes is [Apache License, Version 2.0 ](LICENSE) licensed making it free for all uses.

 ## Maven
-If you use maven, you can get the latest release using the following dependency (Note Hermes is not in Maven Central yet):
+If you use maven, you can get the latest release using the following dependency:

 ### Hermes Core
 The core sub-module contains the basic api.